-If you’re having trouble with the ifconfig command not found in Linux, don’t worry – you’re not alone.
+If you’re having trouble with the ifconfig command in Linux, don’t worry – you’re not alone.
 This is a common issue that can often be fixed quite easily.
 In this blog post, we will discuss three ways to fix this problem.

 We will also provide some tips on how to avoid it in the future.
 Let’s get started!

 Understanding ifconfig command